dholab/IPD-ref-generator/README.md

 docker build --tag ipd-ref-generator:v1_0_5 config/
 ```

-Note that to build the above docker container, you may need to increase the amount of memory alloted to Docker in the Docker Engine preferences.
+Note that to build the above docker container, you may need to increase the amount of memory allotted to Docker in the Docker Engine preferences.

-#### Nextflow Installation
+### Nextflow Installation

 This workflow uses the [NextFlow](https://www.nextflow.io/) workflow manager.
 We recommend you install NextFlow to your system in one of the two following ways:

-##### 1) Installation with Conda
+#### 1) Installation with Conda

 1. Install the miniconda python distribution, if you haven't already: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)
 2. Install the `mamba` package installation tool in the command line: